 While what society calls art takes an almost infinite variety of forms, using an equally almost infinite supply of materials, Robyn has narrowed her form and techniques of mixed media to paper, glue, paint, drawing and imagination, fed by the almost inexhaustible supply of material from every walk of life, promoting endless dreams, goals, desires, emotions, and mania.

 That these materials may have initially promoted ideas and concepts totally at odds with her finished work only makes the transformation more exciting and demanding of the viewer’s attention and reactions.
 As a result, nothing is sacred in Robyn’s world and every image, object and media has multiple uses which can, even on completion, be re-imaged and used endlessly almost infinitely.

 The goal with her work is to promote the simple idea of uniqueness and wonder in the minds of the viewers of her work.
 The response of “Who would have thought of doing that?” as a reaction to one of her works is the supreme compliment.
 That it may challenge and cause the viewer to question and review a concept, a standard, a prevailing notion or belief is a bonus.
 Robyn takes the greatest pleasure in knowing her work has been enjoyed and remembered.

 Robyn has enjoyed considerable success in numerous solo and group exhibitions in her home town Melbourne and this has been a driving force in her desire to relocate and test her skills and ideas on a wider audience in the UK and Europe.
-She is happy to reflect on this success knowing a variety of her works are being enjoyed in private collections in places as widely scattered as Norway, France, USA, New Zealand and of course her native Australia.
+She is happy to reflect on this success knowing a variety of her works are being enjoyed in private collections in places as widely scattered as the UK, Germany, Norway, France, USA, New Zealand and of course her native Australia.